 What are Some Benefits of Using a Trust for Your Estate Planning?

-So, if you have children and are worried that they might spend all your wealth if they inherit it all too early, or if you have a family member with special needs that requires additional oversight of assets and distribution, a trust is an excellent option that offers you added control over your legacy.
+So, if you have children and are worried that they might spend all your wealth if they inherit it all too early, or if you have a family member with special needs who requires additional oversight of assets and distribution, a trust is an excellent option that offers you added control over your legacy.
 With a will, your beneficiaries get everything at once and they can then do whatever they want with the money.
-With a trust, you can stipulate where the money goes, to whom it goes, and a timeframe for distributions and access.
+With a trust, you can stipulate where the money goes, to whom it goes, and a time frame for distributions and access.

 Another benefit of using a trust as part of your estate planning process is the added privacy it provides you and your loved ones.
 When a will goes to probate, everything can end up on the public record, meaning that the public can find out information about the value of your estate and assets.
 With a trust, everything is handled privately.
-Finally with a trust, you can reduce the costs of probate and help your loved ones reduce their estate tax burdens.
+Finally, with a trust, you can reduce the costs of probate and help your loved ones reduce their estate tax burdens.

 There are different types of trusts you can establish.
 The two primary trust options available are revocable trusts and irrevocable trusts.
 With a revocable trust, you continue to have control of the property while alive, but you can also name beneficiaries to take over the trust should you become too sick to manage your accounts or should you pass away.

 That said, a trust might not be the best option for all estate plans.
-If you don’t have many assets, if you don’t need to establish a trust for a disabled loved one, or if your estate tax burdens are likely to be low, a trust may not be required.
+If you don’t have many assets, need to establish a trust for a disabled loved one, or if your estate tax burdens are likely to be low, a trust may not be required.
 Ultimately, working with a trust lawyer in Palm Beach, Florida like Moran & Associates can help you understand which type of estate plan might be best for you.